highpear/photo-neat/README.md

 # Photo Neat

-This python program will rename or classify all files such as ".jpg", ".png" and "heic" in specified directory.
+This python program renames or classifies all files such as ".JPG", ".PNG" and ".HEIC" in specified directory.

 ## Quick Start